RanyAlbegWein/Rugmi/README.md

         *This file should not be edited manually.*

-        After setup is complete, rugmi will automatically ask imgur.com for a new access token once it expires.
+        After setup is complete, rugmi will automatically ask imgur.com for a new access token once expired.

 **OPTIONS**

         -f,--file FILE              Select a FILE to upload.
         -0,--null                   Read null terminated file names from stdin.
         -t,--link-type TYPE         Choose what type of link to print after upload.